 I liked fireworks as a child

 I have positive memories of fireworks from my childhood, yes.
 There have been lovely moments of spending time with friends and family, setting up some fireworks on New Year’s Eve and watching them go off in the sky.
-These times are etched into my memory as positive moments spent with my family before things turned sour again the next day, so they are special to me.
-Fireworks, are special to me.
+These times are etched into my memory as positive moments spent with my family before things turned sour again the next day.
+So I guess you can say that fireworks were special like that.

 Actually, if I dig a little deeper, think a little harder, I start realising something important.
 Is it really the fireworks that gave me those pleasant memories?
 Yes, they are pretty, they were fun, they were sometimes scary and I almost got hit by one on a street, but I mostly had a good time.